Let’s take an inside look at Go Healthy With Bea’s bottom line with this very first food blog income report.

 So one day (Sunday january 19th 2020), after many months of thinking about doing something about this, I realised that I could just create a blog.

 Except, I had no idea how to create a blog!
 So I just googled it, made some research, found some tutorials on YouTube and at the end of the day my blog was created.
 It looked nothing like what it looks like now as I was using a free theme, no multilanguage plugin so the English and French versions were on the same post...
 Anyway, I was happy because I took the leap!

-Funnily, my first blog post was not a recipe but an article on whether or not we should all be on a raw food diet which is one of the least read articles on my blog.
-My first recipe (butternut squash salad) was published only a few days later, on January 23rd 2020.
+Funnily, my first blog post was not a recipe but an article on raw food diet pros and cons which is one of the least read articles on my blog.
+My first recipe (Vegan fall butternut squash salad) was published only a few days later, on January 23rd 2020.

 At the beginning of March, I realised I couldn't go further with a free blog theme because it really wasn't user-friendly.
 I couldn't have my recipe pictures shown on the home page.
 Buttons and menus were only in English, so it was confusing for my French readers.